Shipping A Car To Fiji

 - duty (if applicable) and VAT are calculated on the nominal value.

 How to register a self-imported vehicle

 You will need to fill a first registration form.
-In the first registration you are required to fill in all the particulars about the vehicle including the engine and chassis.
-This document can be presented to a Insurance company and they will prepare a Third Party Policy (TPP).
+In the first registration, you are required to fill in all the particulars about the vehicle including the engine and chassis.
+This document can be presented to an Insurance company and they will prepare a Third Party Policy (TPP).
 The TPP should be presented to the Licensing office and a permission to drive will be given to drive the vehicle from the wharf to your residence or to LTA office for registration.

 To register your vehicle, go here:

 If it is a brand new vehicle?